-We will be sponsoring several mission trips in 2018.
+We will be sponsoring mission trips for 2018

 Anyone who has visited with the Love and Grace Ministry, knows that this just may be the happiest place on earth.
 Or at least, that's how I feel it is.
 My name is Emma Ryan and I have been to Haiti twice - in the summer of 2015 and again in the summer of 2016.
 Our team was in Haiti for 18 days, from July 25 to August 11.
 Some may think that this would be more than enough time to feel the warmth and love that God has placed on Haiti, however, it is only just a little dose that keeps us sane until we have the blessing of returning again.

 Since I had been to Haiti before, I already knew the love I was about to experience.
 My heart was placed in Haiti during my first trip and it never left.
 I had been praying and praying and praying about this trip, because we had no clue whether or not we were going to be able to go on it.
 Our wonderful leader and director (Mom) of Love and Grace Ministries, Nancy Turner, had experienced some health issues earlier in the year.
 By the grace of God, we were able to join her in her journey back to Haiti, and visit & minister to not only to the amazing boys that reside in the Love and Grace Orphanage, but also the little children all over Haiti.

 Our team visited two different churches for Vacation bible school ...